 The high correlation behavior among the pollutants also helps infer the missing data.
-As mention earlier, PM10 can be used to infer PM2.5.
+As mentioned earlier, PM10 can be used to infer PM2.5.
 Besides, since the NO2 concentrations can be seen from the satellites, such a map can also be used to understand the spatial distribution of the particle pollutants.

 However, a closer look at the peak value of each pollutant indicates slightly different rising and falling patterns.
-Figure 8 shows the average rising and falling behaviors of different pollutants during the pollution season.
+Figure 8 shows the average rising and falling behaviors of different pollutants over a calendar date.
+Each line is an average pollution level of the same calendar date from different years, similar to Figure 5.
 The y-axis values are the pollution level normalized by the maximum value for each pollutant.
 The normalization process allows a comparison between different pollutants.
 All pollutants except for SO2 have a clear and rather synchronous seasonal pattern with a peak in March.
 The PM2.5 level have a steep angle from early January, while the other pollutants show a gradual change from early October.
 All pollutant levels drop sharply in April.